semihlevent/eyks-loader/README.md

 ## `color`

 Color prop is a css color property.
 Default value is `rgba(154, 27, 21, 255)`.
+This is the main color of the loader.

 ## `speed`